marcospgp/tinyORM/README.md

 ### Migrations

 You may have noticed we used a `BaseModel` type to base our own model on.
-All that this base type adds is a `version: number` field.
+All that this does it add a `version: number` field.

-Versioning your data types allows you to change them at any time without breaking production - you just have to tell TinyORM how to migrate existing data from the previous version to the new one.
+This allows you to update your model at any time without breaking production - you just have to tell TinyORM how to migrate existing data from the previous version to the new one.

 Let's add a role field to our user, which we want to default to "member":